Grubbs is in his 18th year as the director of athletic communications at Hardin-Simmons University.

 He is mainly responsible for the publicity of the athletic department through a variety of channels, the most prominent being www.hsuathletics.com.
 He also handles all media relations for the athletic department.

 He has provided the oversight to two major trendsetting standards among Division III SID departments.
 HSU was the first Division III school in the nation to go to a sports specific vendor for the hosting of its web site when it went with CSTV in 2001.
 HSU is currently in its seventh year with Presto Sports.
 HSU was also the first Division III school to add livestats to the web site in 2000.
 Both of those trends are something that a majority of the schools around the nation now provide.

 Grubbs regularly broadcasts basketball, baseball and softball games on the internet for HSU.

-In his time at Hardin-Simmons he has successfully publicized several athletes to national awards – including two national players of the year in Kendra Anderson (women’s basketball) and Ashley Huston (women’s track and field).
+In his time at Hardin-Simmons, he has successfully publicized several athletes to national awards – including two national players of the year in Kendra Anderson (women’s basketball) and Ashley Huston (women’s track and field).
 HSU is the only school in the ASC to have a Honda Award winner, a National Football Foundation Scholar-Athlete winner, and a NCAA Woman of the Year Finalists (three times).
+Kami Jones was the CoSIDA Scholar Athlete of the Year in 2016 for women's soccer.
 HSU also leads the ASC in academic and athletic All-Americans and NCAA Postgraduate scholars during his time at Hardin-Simmons.

 He was voted the American Southwest Conference Sports Information Department of the year for the 2010-11 in a vote of his peers.